 Art in the Street

-Woodbury's "Art in the Street" is a free, outdoor art program for kids ages 7 to 12 years old, with artist Doris Nogueira-Rogers.
-Each week will explore a different art technique and will include drawing, painting, collage, printmaking, paper mache, sculpture, and batik.
+Woodbury's "Art in the Street" is a free, outdoor art program geared towards kids of all ages, with instructor Mr. Doud.
+Each week will explore a different art technique such as painting, sculpture, music, photography, Mosaic, print making, videography, drawing, animation and more!
 All supplies are provided.
-No registration is required.

 Funding is made possible in part by the New Jersey State Council on the Arts / Division of State, a Partner Agency of the National Endowment for the Arts, from a grant to the Gloucester County Board of Chosen Freeholders and the Gloucester County Cultural and Heritage Commission, and by the Woodbury Municipal Alliance and the City of Woodbury.